-onhoeffer returned to Berlin from America at the end of June.
-But home only a few days before he again left the country.
+Bonhoeffer returned to Berlin from America at the end of June.
+But he was home only a few days before he again left the country.
 His parents had hoped to lure him to Friedrichsbrunn, but even that couldn't compete with what awaited Bonhoeffer in Switzerland.
 Erwin Sutz had arranged to introduce him to Karl Barth.